ElectronicWar/nbs-irc/README.md

 * Full support for ZNC 1.5+ playback buffer timestamps (IRCv3 server-time extension)
 * Support for latest mIRC, starting at 7.33

+## Planned Features
+* Looking into building an installer like the original nbs-irc is using.
+Any help with that is very appreciated.

 ## Requirements
 mIRC 7.33 or newer is required.